 Australian Football, Concerts, Cricket, Track & Field

-Metricon Stadium, home to the Gold Coast SUNS, is Australia’s greenest and most cost effective stadium.
-It is the first stadium in Australia to have a solar halo of photovoltaic cells integrated into the roof design, providing 20% of its energy needs.
+Heritage Bank Stadium, home to the Gold Coast SUNS, was Australia’s greenest and most cost effective stadium when it opened.
+It was the first stadium in Australia to have a solar halo of photovoltaic cells integrated into the roof design, providing 20% of its energy needs.

 The stadium’s capacity was set at 25,000-seats to help create an intense atmosphere for the new AFL club.
 A further challenge was to future-proof it to ensure capacity could be increased to 40,000 seats to host larger events such as the 2018 Commonwealth Games.
 The bowl was designed in a horseshoe shape to allow for the installation of a temporary end stand and, to facilitate an athletics program, a temporary track can be located within the main stadium.